phlowers/mechaphlowers/docs/user_guide/ug_thermal_engine.md

 1. **Steady-State Temperature**: Calculates cable temperature when conditions are constant
 2. **Steady-State Intensity**: Calculates maximum allowable current for a target temperature
 3. **Transient Temperature**: Calculates temperature variations over time with changing conditions
+4. **Solar radiations**: Calculates diffuse and beam radiations (and their sum) according to GPS coordinates, datetime and nebulosity.

 ## Installation and Basic Setup